Bidyut-Kr-Das/compilerDesignLab/readme.md

 > Assignment 3

 Write a program in lex to print all the factors and check wheather the number is perfect or not.

+> Assignment 4

+Write a program in lex to check the given input is a valid keyword or not.

+> Assignment 5

+Write a program in lex to count total number of keyword of a given string.